 The Parks & Recreation Department recently completed two important parks planning initiatives.
 First, the department worked with the community in November 2014 to identify current needs and future priorities for parks and recreation programs.
 This input is summarized in the Parks & Recreation Department Master Plan.
 Based on this plan and additional public input, city staff updated individual master plans for Poinsettia Community Park, Aviara Community Park, Pine Avenue Community Park and Leo Carrillo Ranch Historic Park.
 The city is now in the process of designing and building projects identified in each master plan.

-The city is conducting feasibility studies for two ideas developed through the needs assessment process, an outdoor adventure park and a multi use, multi generational community center.
+The city recently completed feasibility studies for two ideas developed through the needs assessment process, an outdoor adventure park and a multi use, multi generational community center.
+The studies are in the process of being presented to city decision makers for input.

 Buena Vista Reservoir Park